 Spain has two electricity markets: the regulated tariff (PVPC) and the free market.
 Most renters in La Linea end up on the PVPC regulated rate because it is simpler and generally cheaper for average consumption.

 For a one-bedroom flat, expect an electricity bill of €40 to €65 per month.
 For a two or three bedroom, it climbs to €60 to €90.
 Summer months with air conditioning can push this higher, but La Linea benefits from sea breezes that keep temperatures tolerable.
-Plenty of people here open the windows instead of running the AC for most of the year.
+Plenty of people open the windows instead of running the AC for most of the year.

-One thing that catches newcomers out: Spanish electricity bills have a fixed capacity charge (potencia contratada) on top of your actual consumption.
+One thing that catches newcomers out: Spanish electricity bills include a fixed capacity charge (potencia contratada) on top of your actual consumption.
 This is a daily standing charge based on how much power your flat can draw at once.
 A standard 3.45kW contract costs roughly €12 to €15 per month just for having the connection, even if you use nothing.
 If your flat has electric heating and AC, you might need 5.75kW or higher, which bumps the standing charge up.

 How Much Is Water in La Linea?